zhiwenyou103/PlainQAFact/README.md

 pip install plainqafact
 ```

 After installation, make sure you initialized `git-lfs` as required by [MedRAG](https://github.com/Teddy-XiongGZ/MedRAG).
-Then, you can use PlainQAFact directly in your Python code:
+Then, you can directly use PlainQAFact through:
 ```python
 from plainqafact import PlainQAFact